The 11 Plus (11+) Guide: Everything You Need to Know

 Your child’s skills in non-verbal reasoning can get better if they practise and get some help.
 Some kids might be naturally good at understanding shapes and patterns, but others might need more practice to do really well.
 So, it's important to get support and use resources to feel confident with non-verbal reasoning, especially when getting ready for the 11 Plus exam.

-Practice papers for the 11 Plus exam are very important if you want your child to get into selective schools.
+11 Plus practice papers are very important if you want your child to get into selective schools.
 These papers include a mix of real past exams and ones that are made to look just like the actual exam.
-They will help your child to get used to what the questions are like and how hard they can be.
+They will help your child get used to the questions and how hard they can be.

 They cover subjects like Maths, English, verbal reasoning, and non-verbal reasoning, and they come with detailed explanations and answers.
 These papers will give you all the support your child needs to get ready for the 11 Plus exam and increase their chances of getting into top schools.